limerickcabin/AIS/README.md

 This is a collection of various AIS transmit projects that I have created.
 - Generates AIS RF packets in Python for Windows and Raspberry Pi and Arduino for LoRa Arudino module.
 - Transmits over the air with HackRF, directly with Raspberry Pi and LoRa Arduino modules!
+# Legal Disclaimer
+Transmitting signals with equipment that does not meet local regulations (such as FCC) is not legal.
+Experimenting with these examples should only be done with proper precautions to avoid illegal emissions.
+All my experiments are with direct connections between the transmitter and receiver through attenuators minimizing radiation.
 ## On Windows
 - Edit packet.py with your location and mmsi, run it and you will get two files suitable for transmission with your HackRF
 - Send them over the air with sendiq.bat